 If you’re stumped on what to make for your “Happy Birthday America” celebration, why don’t you make these brownies?

-This was such a popular post when first published on June 15th, 2015 that I had to republish it and include a fun printable-themed workbook, for older kids to enjoy.
+This was such a popular post when first published on June 15th, 2015 that I had to republish it and include a fun printable 4th of July workbook for older kids to enjoy.

 4th of July Brownies